aws/karpenter-provider-aws/website/content/en/v0.34/tasks/amitasks.md

 Features for managing AMIs described here should be considered as part of the larger upgrade policies that you have for your clusters.
 See [How do I upgrade an EKS Cluster with Karpenter]({{< relref "../faq/#how-do-i-upgrade-an-eks-cluster-with-karpenter" >}}) for details on this process.

-## How Karpenter assigns AMIs to nodes by default
+## How Karpenter assigns AMIs to nodes

-If you do nothing to modify how Karpenter handles AMIs, here is how Karpenter assigns AMIs nodes:
+Here is how Karpenter assigns AMIs nodes:

 * When you create an `EC2NodeClass`, you are required to set the family of AMIs to use.
 For example, for the AL2 family, you would set `amiFamily: AL2`.
-* With that `amiFamily` set, any time Karpenter needed to spin up a new node, it would use the latest AMI in the AL2 family.
+* With that `amiFamily` set, any time Karpenter spins up a new node, it uses the latest [Amazon EKS optimized Amazon Linux 2 AMIs](https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-ami.html) release.
 * Later, if an existing node needs to be replaced, Karpenter checks to see if a newer AMI in the AL2 family is available and automatically uses the new AMI instead to spin up the new node.
 In other words, you may automatically get an AMI that you have not tested with your workloads.

 You can manually delete a node managed by Karpenter, which will cause the default behavior just described to take effect.
 However, there are situations that will cause node replacements with newer AMIs to happen automatically.
-These include:

-* **Expiration**: If node expiry is set for a node, the node is marked for deletion after a certain time.
-* [**Consolidation**]({{< relref "../concepts/disruption/#consolidation" >}}): If a node is empty of workloads, or deemed to be inefficiently running workloads, nodes can be deleted and more appropriately featured nodes are brought up to consolidate workloads.
-* [**Drift**]({{< relref "../concepts/disruption/#drift" >}}): Nodes are set for deletion when they drift from the desired state of the `NodeClaim`s and new nodes are brought up to replace them.
-* [**Interruption**]({{< relref "../concepts/disruption/#interruption" >}}): Nodes are sometimes involuntarily disrupted by things like Spot interruption, health changes, and instance events, requiring new nodes to be deployed.
+These include: Expiration (if node expiry is set, the node is marked for deletion at a certain time after the node is created), [**Consolidation**]({{< relref "../concepts/disruption/#consolidation" >}}) (if a node is empty of workloads, or deemed to be inefficiently running workloads, nodes can be deleted and more appropriately featured nodes are brought up to consolidate workloads), [Drift]({{< relref "../concepts/disruption/#drift" >}}) (nodes are set for deletion when they drift from the desired state of the `NodeClaims` and new nodes are brought up to replace them), and [Interruption]({{< relref "../concepts/disruption/#interruption" >}}) (nodes are sometimes involuntarily disrupted by things like Spot interruption, health changes, and instance events, requiring new nodes to be deployed).

 See [**Automated Methods**]({{< relref "../concepts/disruption/#automated-methods" >}}) for details on how Karpenter uses these automated actions to replace nodes.

-With these types of automated updates in place, there is some risk of a new AMI being brought up that introduces some incompatibilities or bugs that cause your workloads to be degraded or fail altogether.
+With these types of automated updates in place, there is some risk that the new AMI being used when replacing instances will introduce some regressions or bugs that cause your workloads to be degraded or fail altogether.
-The tasks described below tell you how to take more control over the ways in which Karpenter handles AMI assignments to nodes.
+The tasks described below tell you how to take more control over the ways in which Karpenter selects AMIs for your nodes.

 {{% alert title="Important" color="warning" %}}
 If you are new to Karpenter, you should know that the behavior described here is different than you get with Managed Node Groups (MNG).
 MNG will always use the assigned AMI when it creates a new node and will never automatically upgrade to a new AMI when a new node is required.
 See [Updating a Managed Node Group](https://docs.aws.amazon.com/eks/latest/userguide/update-managed-node-group.html) to see how you would manually update MNG to use new AMIs.